BiznetGIO/RESTKnot/docs/deploy.rst

 - `KAFKA_ADVERTISED_HOST_NAME`
 - `RESTKNOT_API_KEY`

-Get the keys of you machines
+Get the keys of your machines
 ----------------------------

 - Put the key of your machine in one directory .e.g `~/ssh-keys/`